-- We now have Canon Andrew Studdert-Kennedy as our Rural Dean; - We have a full complement of clergy in all our benefices and have had the pleasure of welcoming Simon, Candice and Maria in their posts; - Three of our stipendiary posts now include a Deanery role that of Rural Dean, Education and Lay Training Officer and Mission and Development Officer; - The Deanery Clergy Chapter is working well for the beneficial support of all our clergy; - © Clergy and lay ministers and other workers now assist across benefice boundaries when and where their skills and talents are needed; - The Deanery Synod now has a more meaningful role helping initiate new policies for consideration among the parishes and acting by as a bridge between the parishes and the Diocese voting on policies that will affect the whole Anglican Church: - There have been new joint forms of worship, such as the Healing and Ascension Services, that have been attended by people from across the Deanery; - We have established a close working relationship with Pewsey Deanery with successful joint Chapter and Synod meetings to the benefit of both.
-The "Bishop's Debates" are a good example of such co-operation and illustration of the way Deaneries have a meaningful role it the wider community. - A record number of Lay Pastoral Assistants have been trained from parishes across the Deanery, organised and delivered at a Deanery level; - Policies on Communion before Confirmation and Communion by Extension have been agreed at Deanery Synod allowing for their adoption at parish level if appropriate; - cs Through the role of the Deanery Mission and Development Officer, we have established a Chaplaincy presence (one day a week) at St. John's School and Community College in Marlborough the secondary school that serves most of the Deanery.
+- We now have Canon Andrew Studdert-Kennedy as our Rural Dean; - We have a full complement of clergy in all our benefices and have had the pleasure of welcoming Simon, Candice and Maria in their posts; - Solution and Lay Training Officer and Mission and Development Officer; - In Deanery Clergy Chapter is working well for the beneficial support of all our clergy; - Clergy and lay ministers and other workers now assist across benefice boundaries when and where their skills and talents are needed; - The Deanery Synod now has a more meaningful role helping initiate new policies for consideration among the parishes and acting by as a bridge between the parishes and the Diocese voting on policies that will affect the whole Anglican Church; - If there have been new joint forms of worship, such as the Healing and Ascension Services, that have been attended by people from across the Deanery; - We have established a close working relationship with Pewsey Deanery with successful joint Chapter and Synod meetings to the benefit of both.
+The "Bishop's Debates" are a good example of such co-operation and illustration of the way Deaneries have a meaningful role it the wider community. - A record number of Lay Pastoral Assistants have been trained from parishes across the Deanery, organised and delivered at a Deanery level; - Policies on Communion before Confirmation and Communion by Extension have been agreed at Deanery Synod allowing for their adoption at parish level if appropriate; - CS Through the role of the Deanery Mission and Development Officer, we have established a Chaplaincy presence (one day a week) at St. John's School and Community College in Marlborough - the secondary school that serves most of the Deanery.